aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/cfm.md

                 # Enable single-ended synthetic loss measurement.
                 single_ended: <bool>

-                # Set the class of service (CoS) value or a range of values for synthetic loss measurement.
+                # Set the class of service (CoS) value or a range of values (0-7) for synthetic loss measurement.
                 qos_cos: <str>
+                tx_interval:

                   # Interval in milliseconds between successive measurement frames.
                   # The range is from 3.33 to 600000.00.
-                tx_interval: <int>
+                  interval: <int; required>

+                  # Synthetic loss measurement transmission frames.
+                  period_frames: <int; 1-65535>
     ```